Claudia Winkleman and Tess Daly announce they are leaving Strictly Come Dancing

 Former It Takes Two presenter Rylan Clark said: “Adore you both the world.
 The biggest pleasure working with you both.
 Pair of icons xxx.”

-Television presenter, Helen Skelton, who appeared as a contestant on Strictly Come Dancing in 2022 said whoever steps in to replace Claudia Winkleman and Tess Daly has “big shoes to fill”.
+Television presenter Helen Skelton who appeared as a contestant on Strictly in 2022, said whoever steps in to replace Winkleman and Daly has “big shoes to fill”.

-“You look at Tess’s eyes when you finish a dance.
-On behalf of everyone who’s been on that dance floor, you look at Tess for reassurance – and Claudia for a laugh,” she told BBC 5 Live.
+She told BBC 5 Live: “You look at Tess’s eyes when you finish a dance.
+On behalf of everyone who’s been on that dance floor, you look at Tess for reassurance – and Claudia for a laugh.

 “It’s a real shame.
 They’ve served that show so well.
 It’s going to leave a massive hole.
 I can’t for one second think that was an easy decision.
 It’s become their identity.